Jackie Nava: Professional boxing career

 In April 2004, she won the Mexican National super bantamweight title by knocking out Ofelia Dominguez.

 WBA bantamweight champion

 She won her first world championship, the WBA female bantamweight title by beating Martha Leticia Arevalo in Tijuana, Baja California, Mexico.

 WBC super bantamweight champion

-On May 5, 2005 she moved up in weight to capture her second world title, defeating Leona Brown to win the inaugural WBC female super bantamweight title.
+On May 5, 2005, she moved up in weight to capture her second world title, defeating Leona Brown to win the inaugural WBC female super bantamweight title.

 Interim title

 In 2007 she beat Donna Biggers and won the WBC interim female super bantamweight title.
 She defeated Maria Andrea Miranda to retain her title.

+Post-retirement

+Nava was inducted into the International Women's Boxing Hall of Fame in 2025.

 Legislative career

-In June 2015, voters elected Nava, running as the candidate of the PAN, to the Chamber of Deputies in the LXIII Legislature of the Mexican Congress.
-She serves on the Sports, Children's Rights, and Youth Committees.
+In June 2015, voters elected Nava, running as the candidate of the National Action Party (PAN), to the Chamber of Deputies to represent Baja California's 8th district during the 63rd session of Congress.
+She served on the Sports, Children's Rights, and Youth Committees.

 Personal

 Nava has a daughter, Frida Mendoza Nava.

 In 2003, Nava obtained an undergraduate degree in architecture from the Tijuana Institute of Technology.